xingchen-fan/HtoZg_fitting/README.md

 Make sure `RooGaussStepBernstein` is properly installed!

 ### Option 1:
-  it is installed in the `combine v9.1.0`, specificly in `CMSSW_PATH/src/HiggsAnalysis/CombinedLimit/src/HZGRooPdfs.cxx`.
+  It is installed in the `combine v9.1.0`, specificly in `CMSSW_PATH/src/HiggsAnalysis/CombinedLimit/src/HZGRooPdfs.cxx`.

 ### Option 2:
   No dependence on `combine` or `CMSSW`.
 Include the `Utilities/HZGRooPdfs_cxx.so` in the python scripts.
 The repo has been modified such that it works out of the box.